OpenSpace/OpenSpace/support/types/README.md

     - Set `additionalProperties: false`
     - Explicitly declare `required` fields

-  - Prefer compact syntax for properties and their types if they are simple i.e., `string`, `number`, `boolean` etc. If a property has multiple fields that defines it, each key gets its own line.

   - Prefer **compact syntax** for simple property definitions (e.g., only `type`)